giantswarm/docs/sources/reference/create.md

     $ swarm create swarm.json --var-file=swarmvars.json

-TODO: Clarify if the CLI always uses a swarmvars.json if present and no --var-file option is given.
+Note that if your variables file is in the current directory _and_ has the name `swarmvars.json`, it is used automatically.
+So there is actually no need to specify the `--var-file` option in the case shown above.

 ## Combining command line options and file